Gestational Trophoblastic Disease (GTD)

 Hydatidiform moles (molar pregnancies)

 Hydatidiform moles (also called molar pregnancies) are the most common type of GTD.
 They happen when abnormal tissue grows in your uterus instead of a placenta or a fetus.
-They are usually not cancer.
+They are usually not cancerous.

-The following are the two types of hydatidiform moles.
+There are two types of hydatidiform moles.

 Complete hydatidiform moles